RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>40</sup> And Jacob did separate the lambs, and set the faces of the flocks toward the ringstraked, and all the brown in the flock of Laban; and he put his own flocks by themselves, and put them not unto Laban’s cattle.
 <sup>41</sup> And it came to pass, whensoever the stronger cattle did conceive, that Jacob laid the rods before the eyes of the cattle in the gutters, that they might conceive among the rods.
 <sup>42</sup> But when the cattle were feeble, he put [them] not in: so the feebler were Laban’s, and the stronger Jacob’s.
-<sup>43</sup> And the man increased exceedingly , and had much cattle, and maidservants, and menservants, and camels, and asses.
+<sup>43</sup> And the man increased exceedingly, and had much cattle, and maidservants, and menservants, and camels, and asses.
 ## Chapter 31

 <sup>1</sup> And he heard the words of Laban’s sons, saying, Jacob hath taken away all that [was] our father’s; and of [that] which [was] our father’s hath he gotten all this glory.